CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ## 4. Set-up your Nextflow pipeline environment

-Running nextflow pipelines can some times be quite compute-intensive and may require lot of downloading data such as databases and singularity images.
-This can take a long time and even may not work successfully for downloading singularity images.
-So please prepare early depending on your tool
+Running Nextflow pipelines can some times be quite compute-intensive and may require downloading large volumes of data such as databases and singularity images.
+This can take a long time and even may not work successfully for downloading singularity images on Puhti.

-You can do the following basic preparation before running nextflow pipeline:
+You can do the following basic preparation before running Nextflow pipeline:

 - Copy singularity images from your local workspace to your project folder on Puhti.
 Pay attention to the singularity cache directory (i.e., SINGULARITY_CACHEDIR or some other name given by you tool) which is usually $HOME/.singularity/cache.
-Disk space of your home directory is quite limited (10 GB) on Puhti.
+The disk space of your home directory is quite limited (10 GB) on Puhti.
 - Move all your raw data to your scratch directory on Puhti
-- Clone Git repository of your tool to your scratch folder and then run your pipeline from a GitHub repository.
-Alternatively, use nextflow pipeline directly from DockerHub if the pipeline available
+- Clone GitHub repository of your pipeline to your scratch directory and then run your pipeline from a GitHub repository.
+Alternatively, use Nextflow pipeline directly from DockerHub if the pipeline is available

 ## 5. Run your Nextflow pipeline as a batch job